The future of training can absolutely not leave out the transition towards virtual classroom facilitation and delivery.

 Here’s a quick guide on the available online engagement tools that you may adopt to make your virtual classroom trainings more interactive and conversational with your learners:

 - Poll Everywhere

-If you’re curious to know more about the functions of the abovementioned online tools, check out this video on how one of our Master Trainers, Mr. Mark Stuart, makes good use of interactive activities during our workshops to engage the learners:
+If you’re curious to know more about the functions of the abovementioned online tools, check out our earlier article, or this video on how one of our Master Trainers, Mr. Mark Stuart, makes good use of interactive activities during our workshops to engage the learners:

 For more proven tips to conduct an impactful virtual presentation, check out our earlier article that will give you a one-stop checklist to conduct an engaging virtual presentation.